Manaslu Circuit Trek -17 Days

 The best time to do the Theaslu trek is during the pre-monsoon season from March to May and the post-monsoon season from late September to December when the weather is optimal and enjoyable.
 The ideal months for this trek are October, November, April, and MaySeptember, December, and March are also recommended.
 However, doing this trek during the remaining months is not recommended.
 Heavy snowfall in January and February makes it risky to cross the Larkya La Pass, while heavy rainfall during June, July, and August can cause floods and landslides, making it better to avoid these months.

-What type of accommodation can we expect on the Manaslu Trek?
+What kind of accommodation can I expect on the Manaslu Trek?

 Is there Cell phone reception on the Manaslu Circuit Trek?